 A WMS tracks the movement and storage of products in the warehouse or distribution center.
 It also helps ensure that items are stored in the most efficient location and that the correct items are picked and packed.
 Warehouse management systems also enable the management of all warehouse operations and monitor employees’ performance.

-While an inventory management system gives notice of the availability of a specific item, a warehouse management system provides information about the location of items within the warehouse, including the bin in which they are.
+While an inventory management system notifies users of a specific item’s availability, a warehouse management system provides information about the location of items within the warehouse, including the bin in which they are stored.

 The most significant difference is that a warehouse management system can help you manage employees’ work in the warehouse.
 In contrast, inventory management systems only deal with stock and finished goods, making warehouse management systems more complex than inventory management systems.